OpenSourceMycetoma/General-Start-Here/README.md

 If things aren't clear, get in touch on [Twitter](https://twitter.com/MycetOS) (vastly preferred, since it's public) or email (non-preferred, because private.
 It's opensourcemycetoma@gmail.com).

 # Who is MycetOS?
 Anyone can be an equal partner.
 It was started by Wendy van de Sande (Erasmus University Medical Center, Rotterdam), Ben Perry (@MrBenGP) and Jean-Robert Ioset (Drugs for Neglected Diseases Initiative, Geneva) and Matthew Todd (The University of Sydney, @mattoddchem).
+Contact person on Github is @mattodd.